Question: My house has two levels, is the feng shui bagua of each floor the same or is it different? How do I define the bagua of a two-level house?

 However, it is always best to work with each level separately because this allows for a more accurate feng shui work.
 Of course, it also goes without saying that you will be working with the same bagua style on both levels.
 Meaning, if you work with the classical feng shui bagua, you will apply it on both levels, and if you work with the Western, or BTB bagua, you will do the same.

-Next, proceed to defining the bagua of the second level.
+Next, proceed to define the bagua of the second level.

 The feng shui energy flow in the whole house is greatly influenced by the energy of the main floor, so it is always wise to first do your best with the bagua of the main floor.